Five Resume Mistakes You Should Avoid

 3. Don’t take a one size fits all approach.
 Using one resume for all job applications will not help your resume stand out of the pile.
 Employers want to see how you will be an asset to their company.

 4. Don’t highlight duties instead of accomplishments.
 This goes hand-in-hand with point number two.
 By making sure that your accomplishments are attached to the duties that led to your achievements, you are able to show a positive cause and effect relationship with your work.

 5. Don’t create your resume too long or too short.
 There isn’t a specific standard when it comes to how many pages a resume should be.
 If you utilize points one through four, you’ll be on your way to a healthier-looking resume.
 Monster.com recommends two pages as a good starting point, and if you go over that amount it’s okay.
 You can always trim your wording down.
 Just make sure it’s not lacking specifics or lists an accomplishment without a duty, or vice versa.

 By avoiding these common mistakes and implementing the proper strategies, you’ll be on your way to a stronger resume.
 Another way to strengthen your resume is through listing your credentials.
 Experience coupled with education makes the strongest impact to resumes that catch employers’ eyes.

 Well-respected universities such as Florida Tech offer a wide variety of convenient degree programs.
 Florida Tech, for example offers a variety of 100% online degree programs ranging from associate’s level all the way to master’s.
 The online degree programs allow you to work your classes around your busy schedule while achieving your academic goals.

 By keeping points 1-5 in mind, you can avoid the same resume mistakes that I, along with many other people have made along the way.
-Before you get started on writing that resume, go ahead and check out what Florida Tech can do for you!

 By Jaime Weinstein, Writer for Institutions of Higher Learning